Consultation and Discussion

 - Ave Maria Press – Join Ave Maria Press online for a series of free, professional development webinars for parish ministers!
 Enjoy access to free presentations by experts in every area of parish ministry from the comfort of your home or office.
 Log in to the live webinars to participate in our question-and-answer sessions or watch the free recordings at your convenience.
 Past webinars are also available to be viewed at any time.

 - National Federation for Catholic Youth Ministry – One-hour formational events hosted by NFCYM and presented free to ministry leaders and volunteers as part of their mission to support and strengthen those who accompany young people as they encounter and follow Jesus Christ.
-Beginning February 1, 2020 NFCYM Membership will be required to access all webinars.
-One free community formation webinar will be offered each quarter.
+Beginning January 1, 2022 anyone can join the live presentation of the webinars.
+A NFCYM Membership will be required to view recordings of webinars.
+Both Spanish and English webinars are available.

-- United States Conference of Catholic Bishops Young Adult Resources – The USCCB National Advisory Team on Young Adult Ministry and the Loyola Institute for Ministry, Loyola University New Orleans hosts monthly webinars on various topics regarding ministry with young adults.
+- United States Conference of Catholic Bishops Young Adult Resources – The USCCB National Advisory Team on Young Adult Ministry hosts monthly networking events and webinars on various topics regarding ministry with young adults.
 Check out their website for past webinars and sign up for their mailing list to be notified when the next webinar will be held.
 These webinars are useful for people who minister to young adults or youth.
 Some are available in Spanish.

 - The V Encuentro: Where Do We Go From Here? – “The consultation and missionary activities of the V National Encuentro of Hispanic / Latino Ministry have empowered our Catholic faithful to reach out with love and compassion to neighbors in need, and to stretch their capacity for leadership, organization, and the use of technology to extend the mission of the church.
 From its earliest organizing meetings, concern for Hispanic / Latino youth and young adults has been at the forefront of the design and implementation of the process.This webinar will provide in-depth analysis of the ways Hispanic young people participated in and contributed to the V Encuentro consultation, as well as providing some noteworthy findings that will serve as the basis for dialogue and reflection on the present and future of Hispanic youth and young adult ministry.”